Sue Douglas: Early life

 Born in London, she was educated at Tiffin Girls' School in Kingston.
-After graduating with a first-class Honours degree in Physiology and Biochemistry from Southampton University, she began her career in 1978 with management consultants Andersen Consulting.
+After graduating with a first-class Honours degree in physiology and biochemistry from Southampton University, she began her career in 1978 with management consultants Andersen Consulting.
 She then became a medical journalist with Haymarket Publishing.
 In South Africa (1979–81) she worked for the South African Sunday Express and The Rand Daily Mail.

 Career

 Returning to Britain in 1981, she began writing for the Daily Mail and News of the World, and in 1982 she joined the Mail on Sunday.
 Initially a medical correspondent, she was promoted to associate editor of the newspaper, then assistant editor of the Daily Mail in 1987.
 Joining The Sunday Times in 1991, she became deputy editor.
-Douglas launched the newspaper's Style & Culture sections, relaunched The Sunday Times magazine, ran the Insight investigative team and introduced many writers and columnists including Julie Burchill, Jeremy Clarkson, Taki, Melvyn Bragg and her then husband, historian Niall Ferguson.
+Douglas launched the newspaper's Style & Culture sections, relaunched The Sunday Times magazine, ran the Insight investigative team and introduced many writers and columnists including Julie Burchill, Jeremy Clarkson, Taki, Melvyn Bragg and her then-husband, historian Niall Ferguson.

 At the beginning of 1996, she took up her appointment as editor of the Sunday Express, then owned by Lord Stevens.
 Just under two years later, Clive Hollick bought the Express group and rolled the Sunday into the Daily title, rendering all Sunday Express journalists redundant.

 Douglas was chosen by former Sunday Times superior Andrew Neil to assist in relaunching The Scotsman, Scotland on Sunday and the Edinburgh Evening News.
 At the same time, she diversified into magazine publishing, working on the US launch of men's magazine Gear, then the UK websites Vogue.com, Traveller.co.uk and after she helped launch the new title, Glamour, in the UK, she ran the contract publishing division of Condé Nast, with titles such as tate, Trader, Mandarin Oriental, Harrods and the Post office magazine.
 Glamour was one of the most successful magazine launches ever, and Douglas, as President of New Business with Condé Nast, became a director.

 Later career

-After a severe horse-riding accident which led to a brain haemorrhage, she became a freelance executive and in 2008, joined literary agency PFD as a director and engineered the management buyout by Andrew Neil.
+After recovering from a severe horse-riding accident which led to a brain haemorrhage, she became a freelance executive.
+In 2008, she joined literary agency PFD as a director, and engineered the management buyout by Andrew Neil.
 The acquisition ultimately led to Douglas being forced to leave.
-Consultancy deals with Harper Collins, Future publishing and television company, Luxe.tv and Lingospot followed.
+Consultancy deals with HarperCollins, Future publishing and television company, Luxe.tv and Lingospot followed.

-Douglas, as part of a consortium, was reported in January 2013 to have been in talks with Trinity Mirror to purchase a majority stake in Sunday People and rebrand it as The News of the People (Douglas had attempted to buy the News of the World after its closure).
+Douglas, as part of a consortium, was reported in January 2013 to have been in talks with Trinity Mirror to purchase a majority stake in the Sunday People and rebrand it as The News of the People (Douglas had attempted to buy the News of the World after its closure).
 In May 2013, these plans were reported to have been dropped, although Phoenix Ventures, her company, remained in talks about other collaborations.